 always hoped radio theater would make a comeback, because with a script in

 my hand, I was phenomenal.
 Every chance I got between “real”

 jobs I was looking to break into vocal work.
-Two years ago I stumbled into Voices
+Three years ago I stumbled into Voices

 For All, an educational training group for would-be vocal talent,

 and found that yes, there might be a career path into vocal work for me.

 The technology has finally caught up with me, and now quality audio

 recording can be done on a shoestring in your own home.
 With some